Purpose

 Sequencing of Learning Experiences

-Initial rotation sequencing based on resident rotation preferences.
+Initial rotation sequencing is based on resident rotation preferences.
 Sequencing and scheduled learning experiences are modified and customized during the year based on resident interest and performance.
-Final elective rotation at the end of the year can be decided upon later in the year based on resident preference.
+Final elective rotation at the end of the year can be decided later in the year based on resident preference.

 Core Rotations (PGY2 Pediatrics)